 - Winter operating season is October 1 through May 31.
 Normal winter control periods occur, as needed, between the hours of 6AM - noon and 4:00 PM – 10:00 PM.
 Typically, heat is only controlled during the month of May.

 *These dates and times are subject to change, on an annual basis, without notice.

-The switch is not only installed at no cost but also maintained by North West REC free of charge.
-Any questions about switch operation will be handled promptly when North West REC is first contacted.
-The switches must remain intact and should not be removed, adjusted or altered by anyone other than a North West REC employee.*
+You can pick up a switch from one of our offices and have an electrician install it for you.
+Any questions about switch operation will be handled promptly when NWREC is first contacted.
+The switches must remain intact and should not be removed, adjusted or altered by anyone other than a NWREC employee.*

 *If tampering is suspected, the member will be removed from the load management program for 12 months.

 Because the HVAC equipment is owned by a homeowner, permission must be granted by the homeowner before the installation of a switch is possible.

 The load management switch will only interrupt the flow of electric current to your equipment and will not damage the unit.